ultraleap/TouchFree/TF_Settings_Web/README.md

 -   Install: `npm i`
     -   Install the required dependencies
 -   Run: `npm start`
     -   Start the app in development mode.
-Includes hot reloading when changes are made.
+Includes hot reloading when changes are made
 -   Build: `npm run build`
     -   Build the application into a production state
 -   Fix linting: `npm run prettyLint`
-    -   Runs prettier and eslint and writes any possible fixes to problems.
+    -   Runs prettier and eslint and writes any possible fixes to problems